 - Pizza Regina

-You can also get here via sea.
-Either Fast Ferry from Ha Tien or Rach Gia, Slow Ferry from Ha Tien only or Phu Quoc Express VIP Catamaran.
-There is also sightseeing boat that runs from Saigon.
-And precovid International Cruise Ship Travel.
+You can also get here by sea.
+Either Fast Ferry from Ha Tien or Rach Gia, Slow Ferry from Ha Tien only, or Phu Quoc Express VIP Catamaran.
+There is also a sightseeing boat that runs from Saigon and International Cruise Ship Travel.

-Note: There are also ferry From Cambodia to Phu Quoc and Ferry from Thailand.
+Note: There is also a ferry From Cambodia to Phu Quoc and Ferry from Thailand.

 When is the best time to visit Phu Quoc Island?

-There are four seasons in the northern part of Vietnam (summer, autumn, spring, winter) but only two seasons in the south which are a dry and a wet season.
-So the best time to visit Phu Qoc is from November until March when it’s dry season and sky is sunny and temperatures between 25°C and 28°C.
+There are four seasons in the northern part of Vietnam (summer, autumn, spring, and winter) but only two seasons in the south which are a dry and a wet season.
+So the best time to visit Phu Quoc is from November until March when it’s dry season and the sky is sunny and temperatures between 25°C and 28°C.